Auto Dealer Surety Bond?

 In order to become licensed and bonded as a car dealer, you need to meet certain requirements.
 First of all, your business needs to comply with all of the applicable building codes and zoning laws.
 More information about these codes can be obtained by contacting your city or your county directly.
 Your business also needs to be located on a commercial property that contains an enclosed building, a permanent sign that contains the name of your business, and a dedicated space for maintaining all of your financial records and any other information necessary for operating a car dealership.
 Finally, you have to make it clear that you will be open during normal business hours.
 More specific requirements may vary from one state to the next.

 Once you meet the specific requirements to be bonded and licensed, your next step is to complete an application for a bond.
 There are several agencies across the country that specialize in bonds, so you should be able to find one that will serve you if you spend some time looking.
-Make sure that they can provide the bond or bonds that you will need for your business.
+Make sure that they can provide the bond that you will need for your business.
+We can write them all!
 Some examples of sureties that you might need include:

 - Motorcycle dealer

 Although there are some differences between these bonds, they all essentially serve the same purpose: to protect customers from fraud.
 If you as a dealer break your bond’s terms, the wronged party can make a claim against the bond to obtain compensation.

 How Much Does an Auto Dealer Bond Cost?